RoBoT095/printnotes/DEVLOG.md

 - Add "Find in File" feature
 - Maybe a toggle to disable markdown rendering from Grid/List view
 - Add more markdown syntax: [footnotes](https://www.markdownguide.org/extended-syntax/)
+- Add spell checker that has multi-platform support

 ## Notes: